spyder-ide/spyder-api-docs/docs/plugin_development.rst

 ====================

 From now on we are going to go into details of how things are implemented in Qt.
 So in case you have any doubts, the Qt documentation will be your best guide.
-We created an annex to this workshop that quickly explains way the fundamental concepts of Qt for those in a hurry: :ref:`qt-fundamentals`
+We created an annex to this tutorial that quickly explains way the fundamental concepts of Qt for those in a hurry: :ref:`qt-fundamentals`

 Timer updates